mtruglio/QIIME_utilities/README.md

 --id_to_taxonomy_fp id_to_tax.map
 --reference_seqs_fp 16sMicrobial.fasta
 ```
-obtaining results down to the species level.
+obtaining characterization down to the species level.